MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The second major step in authoring a guide in Microsoft Dynamics 365 Guides in preview takes place on the HoloLens application.
-In HoloLens Authoring mode, you:
+In HoloLens Author mode, you:

 - Align your guide to a marker or a digital twin, depending on the type of alignment you chose in the PC application.